Lanskask/posts_go_api/README.md

 # Posts with Clean architecture

+Default port: 8080
+You can change env variables in `.profile` file

-Connect your firebase project and put `firebase-adminsdk.json` key file to the root of this project.
+Connect your firebase project and
+put `firebase-adminsdk.json` key file to the root of this project.

 Also add a `.profile` file with the following content
 ```shell
 export GOOGLE_APPLICATION_CREDENTIALS=./your-firebase-admin-sdk-key.json
 ```

 ## How to run test coverage